HerbertHipolito/My-Neural-Network/README.md

 | 22         | 0.9530   | 0.9308    | 0.9733 | 0.9516 |
 | 23         | 0.9533   | 0.9315    | 0.9733 | 0.9519 |

-Average difference between the my MLP and Sklearn MLP in relation the 4 metrics.
+The Average difference between my MLP and Sklearn MLP in relation to the 4 metrics.

 |         | acc        | precision  | recall     | f1         |
 | ------- | ----------| ----------| ----------| ----------|